xxfoundation/elixxir-docs/end_to_end.md

 [user discovery](https://xxnetwork.wiki/User_Discovery) protocol.
 Either way the exchange of both party's network IDs is a prerequisite.

-An important property of this protocol is that it does not leak long term identity keys.
-If it did leak such keys then there would be no point in using a mix network to hide the identities of the communicating parties.
+An important property of this protocol is that it does not leak long term identity keys or network IDs.
+If it did leak such data then there would be no point in using a mix network to hide the identities of the communicating parties.

 ### Cryptographic Function Glossary